 The password is also used to protect the integrity of all of the content by means of an ‘HMAC’ hash, which combines the password with a regular secure hash function to identify accidental or intentional corruption of the data every time the relevant portion of the file is read.
 Because the HMAC is dependent on the PBE password, it cannot be calculated by someone not having the password, preventing impersonation by an attacker.
 Without the HMAC, encrypted data could be modified externally, and the decrypted data would change in some unpredictable way, with unpredictable results.
 The HMAC is calculated on each write of a data block and on reading it back, and it is simply verified to have remained unchanged.
 The industry standard HMAC algorithm is used – HMAC-SHA256.

-A hash algorithm is available with or without the PBE password to determine quickly the contents of the database.
+A fingerprint can be calculated quickly using a hash algorithm with or without the PBE password to determine quickly that the contents of the database are as expected.
 This is like a standard file hash but it avoids being dependent on the part of the encrypted file that does not encode the ItemSpace, which is the set of encrypted blocks.
 If the hash is stored separately, it is easy to recompute it and check that has not changed.
 Either the encrypted or the plaintext data blocks can be hashed.
 Hashing the plaintext blocks is slower and it requires the PBE password, but it verifies the HMAC of every block as a side-effect.

 Passwords can be changed even after the file is created.
 Unlike most file encryption systems, InfinityDB uses a standard two-step ‘AES key wrapping’ mechanism to convert the PBE password into the final data encryption and HMAC keys.
 With this feature, one can better isolate and secure production, backup, test, or transmitted databases.
-Passwords can be changed regularly, for example.
-Changing the PBE password to a large random number and ‘forgetting’ it is a way to effectively ‘delete’ the database.
+Passwords can be changed regularly, for example for ‘key rotation’ or ‘re-keying’, which is required in many environments.
+Changing the PBE password to a large random number and ‘forgetting’ it is a way to effectively ‘delete’ or ‘shred’ the database completely and permanently – this is called ‘crypto-shredding’.
+The key wrapping mechanism keeps an instantly alterable ‘key encryption key’ in the file header.

 Signing can be used to verify that the entire database has a good, trusted state.
 For example, it can be used with backups, so that a database to be restored by being copied into the active system was not corrupted in any way, and was last modified by a trusted client.
 The trusted client not only had access to the PBE password, thereby proving that they were authorized, but also that client left the database in a state that they wanted to preserve, not an intermediate, experimental, incomplete, or suspected incorrect state.
 A third-party attacker cannot corrupt the signed database either in a random shotgun attack or in a ‘backup attack’ by using blocks read from pairs of backup databases, or even by obtaining the PBE password and altering the database normally.
 Inadvertent non-malicious file modifications are detected as well.
 The signing or signature verification processes read the entire database, checking every byte.